 For Mozilla Firefox:

-- Click the More Options button which looks like three vertically aligned dashes.
+- Click the “More Options” button, which looks like three vertically aligned dashes.

-- Under the drop-down list, click Library.
+- Under the drop-down list, click “Settings.”

-- Go to History, then click Clear Recent History.
+- Go to “Privacy & Security,” then click “Clear Data.”

-- Click the Clear Now button.
+- Click the “Clear Now” button.

 - Reboot your computer and see if this fixes the problem.

 Browser pages can also be affected by a slow Windows system.
 If neglected, this issue can prevent you from properly playing videos on YouTube.
 As such, we recommend using a one-click solution like Auslogics BoostSpeed.

 With a significant amount of hard disk space reclaimed on your computer, you can enjoy better speed and performance from your unit.
 In no time, you will be able to play YouTube videos smoothly.